Kayode-Olumo/popsa-take-home/README.md

 ### Key Features

+- **Dynamic Image Management**:

-- Drag and drop functionality for image arrangement
+  - Drag and drop functionality for image arrangement within pages
+  - Cross-page image movement allowing images to be transferred between different pages
+  - Automatic page creation when moving images to empty spaces
+  - Smart reordering of remaining images when an image is moved

+- **Responsive Layout**:

+  - Fluid design that adapts to different screen sizes
-- Responsive design across all devices
+  - Touch-friendly interface for mobile devices
+  - Consistent experience across desktop and mobile platforms

+- **Modern Architecture**:
   - Server-side rendering with Next.js
-- Component-based architecture
+  - Component-based architecture for maintainability
-- Basic test coverage
+  - Basic test coverage for critical components

 ## Areas for Improvement